buguroo/pyknow/docs/source/reference.rst

 Composing PCEs: `&`, `|` and `~`
 --------------------------------

-All PCE can be composed together using the composition operators `&`, `|` and `~`.
+All PCEs can be composed together using the composition operators `&`, `|` and `~`.

 `ANDPCE()` a.k.a. `&`
 +++++++++++++++++++++

-The composed PCE match if all the given PCE match.
+The composed PCE matches if all the given PCEs match.

 .. code-block:: python
    :caption: Match if key `x` of `Point` is a value between 0 and 255.